LearnerShape/lsgraph/README.md

 Notebooks are available demonstrating the lsgraph functionality.
 These require jupyter to run.
 If you have Python installed running `pip install jupyter` should be sufficient.
 If you do not have a version of Python installed, the [Ananconda distribution](https://www.anaconda.com/products/individual) is recommended.

-## Before first running

-Using the terminal, navigate to the lsgraph directory and start the database:

-`docker-compose up lsdatabase`

-While the database is running this will print any logs.
-Start a new terminal, navigate to the lsgraph directory again and set up the initial database:

-`docker exec -i lsgraph_lsdatabase_1 psql -U postgres postgres < schema.sql`

-If you are using PowerShell on Windows the above command will cause an error.
-Piping `<` is not supported in the same way.
-This can be resolved by first moving the schema.sql file into the running container, and then initializing the database.
-Move schema.sql:
-`docker cp schema.sql lsgraph_lsdatabase_1:schema.sql`
-Connect to container:
-`docker exec -it lsgraph_lsdatabase_1 /bin/bash`
-Initialize database:
-`psql -U postgres postgres < schema.sql`
-Then exit the container with Ctrl-D.

 ## First run

-In the terminal running the database press Ctrl-C to stop it.
-Then, run both the database and lsgraph web application with:
+Using the terminal, navigate to the lsgraph directory and start all services:

 `docker-compose up --build`

-The service is then available at http://localhost:5000/
+The lsgraph API is then available at http://localhost:5000/

 ## Interacting with the service